 The Low FODMAP Diet was engineered specially to help minimize, if not eliminate entirely, the side effects of irritable bowel syndrome (IBS).
 When you follow this diet, you will focus on finding the foods, or rather the high FODMAP foods, that trigger your IBS.
 Foods that cause a reaction for you may not cause a reaction in others which is the reason this diet is far more customizable than others.
 You will meet with a dietitian and begin to make changes to your diet for up to six weeks.
 The next phase, which can last up to eight weeks, will comprise of many food challenges that are carefully monitored by your dietitian.
 Lastly, the results of the challenges will be examined to determine which foods trigger symptoms.
 These foods must be eliminated from your diet entirely to be able to control your IBS.
 All other foods can be reintroduced to your diet at this time.

 The Mediterranean Diet has been in existence for centuries.
 Individuals who strictly follow this diet will experience weight loss and minimize the risk of heart attacks, strokes, premature death and type 2 diabetes.
 The great news is that the food in the Mediterranean Diet is quite flexible so that you can select the foods you prefer.
 The most widely accepted foods are bread, fruits, fish, extra virgin olive oil, potatoes, legumes, nuts, seeds, seafood and whole grains.
 You can eat poultry, eggs, yogurt, and cheese in moderation.
 And, on the rare occasion, you are allowed red meat.
+In fact, according to the Recovery Village, if you are susceptible or suffering from depression, the highly nutritious mediterranean diet can be especially helpful, as people who eat the type of food in the mediterranean diet and exclude dairy and red meat, are 30 percent less likely to develop depression.
 It is highly recommended that you exclude sugary drinks, processed meat, refined grains, refined oils, foods with added sugars and processed foods in general.

 The Whole30 Diet is designed to eliminate foods that may cause harm and damage to your health.
 Many people enjoy the fact that this diet is more of a cleanse that only lasts for 30 days.
 You will have to give up many of your favorite foods and unhealthy vices.
 Such foods include alcohol, dairy, grains, processed foods, sugar, and legumes.
 You will also have to stop smoking if you are a smoker, and you cannot eat soy, including tofu if you are vegetarian or vegan.
 Many people have a difficult time in the beginning; however, it becomes more comfortable over time.
 You can eat fats, fish, fruits, meat, poultry and all the vegetables your heart desires.
 Once you eliminate these food items, the creators of this diet claim you will experience mental clarity, improve your immune function and minimize your risk for diabetes and high cholesterol.